SteelPh0enix/steelph0enix.github.io/content/posts/making-c-cpp-project-template-in-meson-part-1.md

             greeter.cpp.obj
 ```

-Okay, but we got DLLs.
+Okay, but we got DLLs (or `.so`'s, if you're running Linux).
-I don't want DLLs, i want static libs.
+We don't want dynamic libs, we want static libs.
-Fortunately, there's an easy fix, straight from the docs - `library` respects the `default_library` project option, so we just have to change it in our project's settings before building the libs.
+Fortunately, there's an easy fix, straight from the docs - `library()` respects the `default_library` project option, so we just have to change it in our project's settings before building the libs.

 ```meson
 project('project_template', 'cpp',